orkilim/TAU-ItayInbal-server/README.md

 __ROUTES:__

-   to be written in the URL or Postman
+   To be written in the URL or Postman

-  routes for __GET__ method:
+  Routes for __GET__ method:

   1. ```http://(hostname)/get-form?title=(research name)```

-  retrieves the wanted form given in the "title" query-string attribute (query-STRING, NOT query params)
+  Retrieves the wanted form given in the "title" query-string attribute (query-STRING, NOT query params)

   <br/>
   <br/>

   2. ```http://(hostname)/get-results?name=(name of research)```

-  retrieves the wanted form's results
+  Retrieves the wanted form's results
   <br/>

 3. ```http://(hostname)/get-forms-names```
     retrieves the name of all the collections in the formcreator database

-  routes for __POST__ method:
+  Routes for __POST__ method:

   1. ```http://(hostname)/create-form```

-  body of POST should contain:
+  Body of POST should contain:
   -schema: schema object of form (required)
   -ui: ui options for form (NOT required)
   -name: name given to form (required)

-  this call creates a form and saves it to the database, it returns a link to the form which can be sent to people and they will get a real copy of the form which saves the answers inserted
+  This call creates a form and saves it to the database, it returns a link to the form which can be sent to people and they will get a real copy of the form which saves the answers inserted

   <br/>